 Spending time and resources on building a “culture” may seem like a luxury that only corporations with big budgets can afford.
 We beg to differ.
 Whether you know it or not, your small business already has an employer brand, and it’s up to you to take control of it.
 What small businesses can’t buy with a big HR or marketing budget, they make up for with agility and autonomy.

 Related article: Justworks Has a Stellar Work Culture.
-Here’s How We Keep It.
+Here’s How We Hire to Keep It.